JPLiu/VimCustomFiles/README.md

 # Vim-Syntax

-My Personal Vim Syntax file for txt and others filetype.
+My Personal Vim Syntax file for txt and other filetype.